rmngp/apidocs/source/index.md

 ### Facets

 This section contains the facets related to your search.
-Each aggregation is defined by a key, and contains many buckets.
+Each aggregation is defined by a key and contains many buckets.
 Buckets are the available facets for the current search.

 Facet structure looks like this: